JamitLabs/SimpleAPISpec/README.md

 - The `typeName` must be titlecased like class names usually are.
 - Attributes and relationships are presented at the same level.
 - To-one relationships by default only include the `typeName` and `identifier` fields.
-- To-many relationships by default are not included, instead a `<relationName>Count` integer value is returned.
+- To-many relationships by default only include the `typeName` and `count` fields.

 For Bad Request it has always this structure: